Your vaccination status determines whether you should quarantine if exposed to COVID-19

 The CDC also recommends that people watch for symptoms until 10 days after they last had close contact with someone who has COVID-19, along with wearing a well-fitted mask in the home or in public during that time.
 If a person develops COVID-19 symptoms, they should immediately isolate themselves and get tested.

-If you’re vaccinated and boosted or had COVID-19 in the past 90 days
+If you've had all vaccines for which you're eligible or had COVID-19 in the past 90 days

 No, you do not need to quarantine unless you develop symptoms.